Death and Birth are Bookends of Life.

 “Dealing with “the things we cannot escape” (but want to or try to) is best accomplished within the sacred space of ritual.
 Ritual facilitates and provides us with a unique channel to access higher power.
 Certain issues don’t want to be resolved mechanistically.
 We don’t have to know how the power works; we just have to show up and let the higher forces deal with the issues.
 Ritual provides a safe place for the soul and body to affirm life over death, to affirm continuity over discontinuity.”
 Maladoma Some’

-In our last Sacred Doula program, our graduating class designed and experienced a very powerful grief ritual so that all of our incomplete losses and their stories could be shared and released.
+In one of our End of Life Doula programs, our graduating class designed and experienced a very powerful grief ritual so that all of our incomplete losses and their stories could be shared and released.
 We prepared ourselves for this ritual in many ways.

 The night before, we wrote about a powerful loss and how it had affected us.
 We created a healing space in the room to honor these loses.
 We invited a wonderful musician to sing and play guitar.

 We wore beautiful white, blue or black clothes.
 Before we entered the space we were cleansed with special smoke and marked our faces with charcoal tears.
 We entered this space with sacred intent.

 We placed beautiful scarves, fabric, flowers, candles, and photos of our loved ones on the table.
 And as each individual shared their story of love and loss, we listened with compassion and tears.
 We ended many hours later filled with awe and love.
 Our spirits and bodies were refreshed and renewed.

 This grief ritual transformed us individually and created a strong caring healing community that we can trust in and rely on.
 It gives us reference for how to show up for others who will be in our care.

 Here are some of my thoughts from my studies on grief and death and from my personal experience from this day.